cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Harry Stack Sullivan articulated the failure of collaborative verbal communication in certain psychiatric patients
 - Individuals with insecure attachment may struggle to engage in effective collaborative verbal communication.

-### An enormous amount of difficulty all through life arises from the fact that communicative behavior miscarries because words do not carry meaning, but

 **Communicative Difficulties and the Importance of Collaborative Verbal Communication**